Rick Sheehy: Lieutenant governorship

 In 2005, Governor Mike Johanns resigned to serve as U.S. Secretary of Agriculture under President George W. Bush.
 Lieutenant Governor Dave Heineman ascended to the governorship, and then appointed Sheehy to succeed him as lieutenant governor.
 Soon afterward, Heineman named Sheehy as his running mate in his bid for a full term in 2006.
 The Heineman-Sheehy ticket was handily elected in 2006 and was reelected in 2010.

 Sheehy is past Chairman of the National Lieutenant Governors Association; he completed his term in July, 2012.
 He continued his work with the Association by serving on the executive committee.
 He also served on the Homeland Security Advisors Council for the National Governors Association.
 As lieutenant governor, Sheehy was Director of Nebraska's Homeland Security Department.
 He is a past board member of the Nebraska Rural Health Association, as well as a FEMA Disaster Response Team member.

 He was awarded the "Distinguished Service to the States" award by the Council of State Governments for his efforts as an advocate for Nebraska, and his work on computerized health records and emergency preparedness.

 Resignation

-The Omaha World-Herald reported that Sheehy, who was then married, had been using his state-issued cell phone for years to make 2,000 late-night telephone calls to four different women.
+On February 2 and 3, 2013, the Omaha World-Herald reported that Sheehy, who was then married, had been using his state-issued cell phone to make 2,000 late-night telephone calls to four different women over a period of several years.

-On February 2, 2013, Sheehy issued a two-sentence resignation letter.
-Later that day, Governor Dave Heineman held a press conference at the state capitol building to announce that he had accepted Sheehy's resignation.
+On February 2, Sheehy abruptly issued a two-sentence resignation letter.
+Later that day, then-Governor Dave Heineman held a press conference at the state capitol building to announce that he had accepted Sheehy's resignation.
 At the press conference, Heineman said, "We take our public trust very seriously.
 I had trusted him, and that trust was broken."
 Heineman's office subsequently released cell phone records corroborating the World-Heralds reporting.
 The records showed Sheehy had been making calls to women other than his wife for at least four years.
 He was replaced by Lavon Heidemann.